NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 ## Model Training

 With the synthetic data generated, you can use it to fine-tune the model.
-The following sections will show how to use either [NeMo-Aligner](https://github.com/NVIDIA/NeMo-Aligner/) or [NeMo-RL](https://github.com/NVIDIA/NeMo-RL) to do this.
+The following sections will show how to use [NeMo-RL](https://github.com/NVIDIA-NeMo/RL/) to do this.

 First, prepare the data in the required format: